ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

 ### 7. Separation into analysis and data manipulation

-Once your functions have been moved to a separate module, two levels of abstraction is obtained: analysis and data manipulation.
+Once your functions have been moved to a separate module, two levels of abstraction are obtained: analysis and data manipulation.

 You can fiddle around on a high level and keep the details on a low level.
 The notebook then becomes the summary and a user interface where you can very quickly make nice little charts instead of manipulating data or performing analytical steps to get a result.

 # Final notes

-Hence, following these practices while coding in pandas or performing other similar tasks like building scikin-learn pipelines or other ML pipelnes, can be extremely beneficial for developers.
-Also, all the 4 problems mentioned in the beginning has been solved in this approach.
+Hence, following these practices while coding in pandas or performing other similar tasks like building scikit-learn pipelines or other ML pipelines, can be extremely beneficial for developers.
+Also, all the 4 problems mentioned in the beginning have been solved in this approach.
 Thus, giving utmost priority to clarity and interoperability, we should remember that it's a lot easier to solve a problem if we understand the problem well.

-Moreover, if you find writing these codes difficult, Vincent and his team has developed  a package called [Scikit-lego](https://scikit-lego.readthedocs.io/en/latest/pandas_pipeline.html#) which does all this for you with additional features like custom logging.
+Moreover, if you find writing these codes difficult, Vincent and his team have developed a package called [Scikit-lego](https://scikit-lego.readthedocs.io/en/latest/pandas_pipeline.html#) which does all this for you with additional features like custom logging.
 Do check it out.

-Also, if you have any confusions or sugestions, feel free to comment.
+Also, if you have any confusion or suggestions, feel free to comment.
 I am all ears.
 Thank you.